A primer in advanced recycling and the Agilyx ecosystem

 This process involves using advanced recycling technology to break post-use plastic down into its original chemical components, which are fed back into the manufacturing process to create new, equally recyclable plastics.
 At a commercial scale, plastic-to-plastic recycling is the only way to turn plastic into a circular resource and exponentially increase global recycling rates.

 Plastic or chemical intermediates refer to base products that require additional steps prior to use in the production of new plastics.
-They do not include the direct monomers needed to product new polymers.
+They do not include the direct monomers needed to produce new polymers.

 Post-use plastics – also called post-consumer or waste plastics – are the used plastic products that are collected as part of waste management systems.
 They are either recycled or disposed of, winding up in landfills or the environment.